kredati/cin2999f21/syllabus.md

   * Rewritten introduction
   * Conference proposal

-#### January, early weeks, date TBD: Annual 2nd-year PhD conference
+#### January, early weeks, date TBD: Annual 2nd-year PhD symposium
-You will present your revised conference paper to each other—and to the grads & faculty in the Institute.
+You will present your revised conference papers to each other—and to the grads & faculty in the Institute.